tidymodels/rsample/tests/testthat/_snaps/clustering.md

 ---

-    `v` must be a single positive integer greater than 1
+    `v` must be a single positive integer greater than 1.

 ---

-    The number of rows is less than `v = 500`
+    The number of rows is less than `v` = 500.

 ---